Summer Peach Festival: Four Peach Recipes!

 • 1/2 teaspoon almond extract

-Bring water to boil in a saucepan.
-Two or three at a time, drop peaches into boiling water for 1 minute.
-Remove with slotted spoon, let cool.
-Slice to the pit lengthwise, slip off skins.
+BLANCH & CHOP THE PEACHES Remove the peach skins by "blanching".
+Here's how.
+Bring water to boil in a big saucepan.
+Two or three at a time, drop peaches into the boiling water for 1 minute.
+(Set a time, no longer!)
+Remove the peaches with a slotted spoon and let cool to the touch.
+Repeat with the remaining peaches.
+Once the peaches are cool enough to touch, slice to the pit lengthwise, slip off skins.
 Slice each half into six pieces, then halve the pieces.

-Meanwhile, stir together sugar, cornstarch and zest in a medium saucepan over medium heat.
-Slowly stir in orange juice and cook til thickened, stirring often.
-Remove from heat and stir in butter and extract.
-Gently combine with peaches and turn into pie crust.
-Cover with plastic wrap and refrigerate for 2 – 3 hours.
+COOK THE FILLING Meanwhile, stir together the sugar, cornstarch and zest in a medium saucepan over medium heat.
+Slowly stir in the orange juice and cook until the mixture thickens, stirring often.
+Remove the pan from the heat and stir in the butter and extract.
+Gently combine the hot filling with the sliced peaches and turn the mixture into the prepared pie crust.
+Cover the filling with plastic wrap (avoid the crust's edges so they don't get soggy) and refrigerate the pie for 2 – 3 hours until thoroughly cold and set.

-Just before serving, whip cream with an electric mixer.
-While still beating, slowly add sugar and extract, then beat til stiff peaks form.
-Spoon into a freezer bag, snip off a corner and squeeze whipped cream decoratively onto the pie.
+WHIPPED CREAM TOPPING Just before serving, whip the cream with an electric mixer.
+While still beating, slowly add the sugar and extract, then beat the cream until stiff peaks form.
+Spoon the whipped cream into a freezer bag, snip off a corner and squeeze whipped cream decoratively onto the pie.
+If you like, garnish with orange zest.

 (hover for a description, click a photo for a recipe)